Privilege Issues in Cross-Border Investigations Around the World

 Managing conflicting laws on privilege

 Assess privilege issues at the outset

-Since the concept of the attorney–client privilege and the attorney work-product protection vary widely by jurisdiction, it is crucial to determine at the outset of the investigation which jurisdictions will be implicated, and assess how data and evidence will be collected, how the information will be collected and who will collect it in order to best protect applicable privileges.
+Because the concepts of attorney–client privilege and attorney work-product protection vary widely by jurisdiction, it is crucial to determine at the outset of the investigation which jurisdictions will be implicated, and assess how data and evidence will be collected, how the information will be collected and who will collect it, to best protect applicable privileges.
 This includes interviewing witnesses.
-Evaluating potential privilege and work product limitations and issues at the outset enables counsel to develop a strategy for conducting the investigation in a manner that maximises privilege and work-product protection.
+Evaluating potential privilege and work-product limitations and issues at the outset enables counsel to develop a strategy for conducting the investigation in a manner that maximises privilege and work-product protection.
 Part of that strategy should include engaging local counsel who are admitted to practise in a particular jurisdiction and to whom privilege and work-product protection will apply to assist in the collection of evidence and communicate with the client regarding issues concerning the local jurisdiction.